wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 ## What is a condition?

-We make decisions every day since we wake up, most of them are already automated in our brains: Should I make coffe?, Should I ware the red or the blu shirt?, etc.
+We make decisions every day since we wake up, most of them are already automated in our brains like taking a shower and some other requiere out attention like: Should I ware the red or the blu shirt?

 A very similar process of thought can be taugh to a computer, specifing what actions should be done depending on particular situations.
 For example, think about a baby monitor that will have a termomteter following up on the baby's temprature: